Best daily deals

 FAQs

-There is no straightforward answer to this, but users who are new to wearables should consider ease of use.
+When determining the best smartwatch for women new to wearables, there is no straightforward answer.
+Users who are new to wearables should consider ease of use.
 Smartwatches that are only compatible with specific smartphones will likely have similar operating systems to those phones, which may help with faster learning.

 Not a whole lot anymore.
 Here at Android Authority, we refer to devices with big displays prioritizing apps and notifications as smartwatches.
 Devices with small displays that look more like a traditional fitness band, we refer to as fitness trackers.